Welcome from the Director of Graduate Studies (Taught Degrees)

 Please check your email everyday as it is our primary method of contacting you.

-These are emails that have replaced our student newsletters which we send 2-3 times a term.
-They focus on important issues related to your academic study and student experience.
-They contain important messages from your Course Director, Directors of Study and the Head of Department.
+These are emails that we send 2-3 times a term and they focus on important issues related to your academic study and student experience.
+They contain important messages from your Course Director, Director of Studies, Director of PG Student Engagement and Progression and the Head of Department.

 We strongly encourage you to read them.